 One strategy is to focus on the quality of tenant, rather than achieving the highest possible rental price, and ultimately supporting your tenants through these uncertain times.

-Full-service property management agents, propper, are offering Westpac home loan customers 6 months free^ property management when you join propper between 25 May 2020 and 25 August 2020, in selected metro and regional areas.
-Click here to apply.
+Full service property management agents, propper, are offering Westpac customers 6 months free^ property management - simply join propper between 25 May and 25 September 2020, in selected metro and regional areas.

 Things you should know